What is IoT Connectivity? How Does It Work?

 How Does it Work?

-IoT connectivity works by combining the operation of hardware, including sensors, actuators, and gateways, with software, including protocols, cloud platforms, and APIs.
+IoT device connectivity works through the combined operation of hardware, including sensors, actuators, and gateways, with software that includes protocols, cloud-based management platforms, and APIs.

-• User Interaction: The interactions with users can be performed through applications or dashboards, which allow users to monitor and control their devices.
+The interactions with users can be performed through web applications or dashboards, which allow users to monitor and control their devices.

-Internet of things uses several connectivity technologies, which again are driven by needs and requirements that include range, bandwidth, and power consumption.
-A few common IoT connectivity technologies include the following:
+IoT uses several connectivity technologies, which again are driven by needs and requirements that include range, bandwidth, and power consumption.
+A few common IoT connectivity technologies can be used to connect an IoT device:

 1. Wi-Fi: